HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2022-11-: Due times
 * use PlusCodes in the current EonRh investigation
+* Black/White Hat duesl will persist, especially given the rates of Technological Changes
+* * Professional BlackHats are patient enough to nurture a seed attack
+* * * Penetration productivity suggests "low-hanging fruit" is more vulnerable

 ## 2022-10-: Due times
 * -10-31: priority review(s)